 We evolved to live in natural daylight.
 How wakeful or sleepy we feel is controlled by hormones that are affected by the light levels around us.
 Our general well-being is now known also to be affected by amount and length of daylight in our days.
 Bio-dynamic lighting is artificial (electrically powered) lighting that has been designed to automatically behave like natural light.
 The people working or living within spaces lit by it feel like they are in or close to natural daylight.
 Examples of places that use bio-dynamic lighting are:

-- Work places with a shift system – the bio-dynamic lighting is run for each shift.
-Te workers feel like they are working during standard offices hours even if they are working over night.
+- Workplaces with a shift system – the bio-dynamic lighting is run for each shift.
+The workers feel like they are working during standard offices hours even if they are working overnight.
 This can help their general well-being and also improves the level of alertness that usually diminishes at night.

 - Internal rooms in hospitals, care homes, schools and businesses with no or very little available natural daylight.

 - Other rooms where regulating the user’s body clocks (AKA circadian rhythms) working naturally help their health and well-being.
 Hospitals and care homes particularly benefit from it.

 The cycle of changing the colour temperature of the light needs to be carefully controlled.
 These subtle changes can only be sensibly done by a lighting control system with a built-in time clock.
 The intelligent time clock also tunes the colour temperature of the lights based on its longitude and latitude.
 There is a lot of technology involved in bio-dynamic lighting…